-studioFive is the arts education teaching, learning and research space in the Melbourne Graduate School of Education.
+studioFive is the arts education teaching, learning and research space in the Faculty of Education.
 It hosts the Melbourne UNESCO Observatory of Arts Education, a member of a network of Arts Education Observatories in the Asia-Pacific Region, under the Co-Directorship of Associate Professor Neryl Jeanneret and Dr Kate Coleman and UNTWIN’s Arts Education Research for Cultural Diversity and Sustainable Development under the coordination of Associate Professor Neryl Jeanneret.

 Melbourne UNESCO Observatory of Arts Education